NewsIn Focus

 That was also reflected in a recent Washington D.C.
 Circuit Court of Appeals opinion pertaining to foreign aid funds appropriated by Congress.

-Right now the Trump Administration has yet another appeal pending before the high court on funding related matters.
+Right now, the Trump Administration has another appeal pending before the high court on funding-related matters.

-Like many of the lawsuits Brown has filed, these two were filed in Oregon and Rhode Island.
+Like many of Brown's lawsuits, these two were filed in Oregon and Rhode Island.
 Both districts have an overwhelming majority of Democratic appointed judges who are all but certain to rule in favor of the states.